mikey2020/post-it/README.md

 * set `NODE_ENV = test`

-* Then you can run tests with '##npm test' but first please make sure your node environment is set as test
+* Then you can run tests with ##npm test but first please make sure your node environment is set as test